JetBrains-Research/extract-method-experiments/README.md

 | MultiLayerPerceptron  | `sklearn.neural_network.MLPClassifier` | MLP|

-The `RFTrain/` directory contains Python scripts for evaluating machine learning models on the collected datasets.
+The `ml-framework/` directory contains Python scripts for creation, training and evaluation of machine learning models on the collected datasets.
-The requirements are specified in `requirements.txt`.
+The requirements are specified in `requirements.txt`, and can be built with `pip install -r requirements.txt`.

 ### Training